karpanai/karpanai-web/data/blog/2009/11/24/the-king-and-i.md

 - - - - - -

-Later that week, I walked to the neighbor’s house and asked to borrow some tapes.
+Later that week, I walked to the neighbor's house and asked to borrow some tapes.
 I picked out a few especially abominable ones and was told to “keep them safe for a reasonable period of time.”
 Out of this, I picked out the most abominable one for rescue.
 My plan was simple: I would tape over random portions of this audiotape with songs I liked from the radio every night.
 I would then proceed to listen to the songs until I was content, and then return the whole batch to them.
 50% of 1 tape out of 10: my odds were great.

 After some strategically applied adhesive tape to circumvent write protection, the audio cassette was ready for its redemption.
 Buh Bye *Thooku Thooki.* Hello Ilayaraja.